quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 In other months, position sizing is dynamically adjusted using ATR for volatility-based exposure control.

-🔹 Optional One-Liner Summary (for README or Pitch Deck):
-Beta Divergence Momentum (BDM): A structural breakout strategy trading Taiwan Index Futures based on the sector-relative momentum between Electronics and Financials, filtered by DMI and adjusted by macro timing and volatility control.

-**Beta Divergence Momentum (BDM)** is a directional trading strategy for Taiwan Index Futures (TXF) that detects structural divergence between the Electronics and Financial sectors.
-By analyzing the TE/TF ratio and applying DMI-based breakout detection, it captures market momentum aligned with sector outperformance.
-The strategy blends beta exposure with alpha insights and adjusts risk dynamically using ATR and macro event timing.
-Exits are triggered by monthly events, volatility thresholds, and profit/loss limits to ensure controlled execution.

-**Beta Divergence Momentum (BDM)** is a directional trading strategy for Taiwan Index Futures (TXF) that capitalizes on structural divergence between the Electronics Futures (TE) and Financial Futures (TF) sectors.

----

-### 🧭 Strategy Type

-- 🟢 **Directional Spread-Based Strategy**
-- 🔁 **Beta + Alpha Hybrid Model**
-- 🧠 **Sector Divergence Quant Strategy**
-- 📉 **Volatility-Aware Execution Logic**

----

-### ✨ Summary

-> **BDM** captures structural breakout opportunities in Taiwan's equity index by monitoring the relative momentum between Electronics and Financials, integrating trend filters and volatility-aware execution to improve robustness and adaptability.

 🧭 Strategy Type Classification:
 Directional Spread-Based Strategy